-(II) Agreement (JICC)
+(II) Shareholders Agreement

-KKR Fund and JICC entered into the Agreement (JICC) as of today.
-In the Agreement (JICC), the parties agreed that (i) KKR Fund would provide investment of 256 billion yen by the method of directly or indirectly subscribing for common shares of the Tender Offeror Parent Company, all of which would be made from the first business day following the completion of the Tender Offer until the business day prior to the commencement of settlement for the Tender Offer in accordance with the Equity Commitment Letter to be delivered to the Tender Offeror Parent Company on the date of execution of the Agreement (JICC), and JICC would carry out the Investment in accordance with the ECL (JICC) on or after the business day following the completion of the Tender Offer and by the business day immediately preceding the commencement of settlement of the Tender Offer, (ii) as soon as practicable after the date of this Agreement (JICC), the parties will implement the Transaction and will in good faith consult to conclude a shareholders agreement (the main terms of the shareholders agreement agreed to in the Agreement (JICC) are summarized in (a) through (d) below), and (iii) on or after the execution date of the Agreement (JICC), KKR Fund and JICC shall not (a) engage in any provision of information, proposal, solicitation, discussions, negotiations or the execution of any transaction to or between any third party, directly or indirectly, in relation to any capital alliance, share transfer, merger, company split, share exchange, share transfer, share issuance, transfer of all or part of the business, or any investment, loan or other means of funding in relation thereto, or any other similar transaction that may be inconsistent with, or conflict with the Transaction (in this "(II) Agreement (JICC)" and "(III) Agreement (Mr. Eto)", "Conflicting Transactions") (However, to avoid any doubt, this does not include receiving a proposal for a Conflicting Transaction, etc. from a party other than the Tender Offeror, or simply communicating on a level that does not amount to a proposal, etc.), and (b) if a third party makes a proposal or solicitation in connection with a Conflicting Transaction, each party shall immediately notify the other party of the details and consult with the other party in good faith as to how to respond.
-In addition, the Agreement (JICC) will terminate at the earliest of the time when the shareholders agreement is concluded or March 31, 2026.
+The KKR Fund entered into the Shareholders Agreement on July 28, 2025 with JICC Fund.
+In the Shareholders Agreement, the parties agreed (i) pursuant to the ECL (JICC), the KKR Fund will make an investment of 256 billion yen by directly or indirectly subscribing for the common shares of the Tender Offeror Parent Company, subject to the successful completion of the Tender Offer, all of which will be made on or after the business day following the completion of the Tender Offer and by the business day preceding the commencement of the settlement of the Tender Offer, and that the Investment will be made by the JICC Fund, subject to the successful completion of the Tender Offer, on or after the business day following the completion of the Tender Offer and by the business day preceding the commencement of settlement of the Tender Offer, and (ii) during the term of the Shareholders Agreement, the KKR Fund and the JICC Fund shall not (a) engage in any provision of information, proposal, solicitation, discussions, negotiations or the execution of any transaction to or between any third-party, directly or indirectly, in relation to any capital alliance, share transfer, merger, company split, share exchange, share transfer, share issuance, transfer of all or part of the business, or any investment, loan or other means of funding in relation thereto, or any other similar transaction that may be inconsistent with, or conflict with the Transaction (in this "(II) Shareholders Agreement" and "(III) Management Services Agreement", "Conflicting Transactions") (for the avoidance of doubt, this does not include the receipt of a proposal from a third-party for a Conflicting Transaction, or merely engaging in administrative communication that does not amount to a Proposal), and (b) if a third-party makes a proposal or solicitation in connection with a Conflicting Transaction, the other party shall be immediately notified of the details and shall be consulted with in good faith as to how to respond.
+The Agreement (JICC) expired upon the execution of the Shareholders Agreement.